ironhack-datalabs/data-ber-10-19/module-3_projects/final-project/README.md

 ### Phase 1

-On the first day of your project, you will be planning your project, choosing a data set, downloading and cleaning it, and storing it in a MySQL database.
+On the first day of your project, you will be planning your project, exploring datasets and generate ideas.
+Ideally, you come up with a game plan on what you want to accomplish in the following three days.
+Aim to finish a first, minimal iteration in the shortest amount of time possible so that you can quickly dig further or discard initial ideas.
+Make sure to book some time with one of the teaching staff to get quick feedback on feasibility of your project idea.

-To get started, explore and choose from one of the following data sets:
+To get started, here are a few publicly available data sets:

 * [Telecom Customer Churn Data Set](https://www.kaggle.com/blastchar/telco-customer-churn)
 * [Mental Health in Tech Survey Data Set](https://www.kaggle.com/osmi/mental-health-in-tech-survey)